 A creative environment is one where employees feel as if they are contributing to something meaningful.
 That could be a small project objective or a large corporate strategy.
 They need to know they are trusted to both do a good job and to operate within tested boundaries.

 In other words, the working environment should be a safe place for positive creativity.
 This takes time to build, so start today!

 Another longer-term suggestion is to coach your team, making sure they know how to use creativity tools like online mind mapping software and facilitation techniques.

 Finally, remember why you are thinking outside of the box.
 It’s not to come up with the coolest or wackiest idea.
-The goals it to make a real impact to the company’s bottom line, customer satisfaction or some other business metric.
+The goal is to make a real impact on the company’s bottom line, customer satisfaction, or some other business metric.
 Innovation is a means to boost your organization’s performance.
 Keep that in mind, use these ideas, and your team will soon find it easy to think outside the box.